'I beat myself up' at bouncy castle death

 Prosecutors said Mrs Thurston and her husband, of Whitecross Road, Wilburton, Cambridgeshire, failed to "adequately anchor" the bouncy castle.

-In a statement, witness Kyle Ramm described seeing the bouncy castle tumble down the hill, hitting a fence and a tree "with some force as it had snapped a branch."
+In a statement, witness Kyle Ramm described seeing the bouncy castle tumble down the hill before hitting a fence and a tree "with some force as it snapped a branch".

 Summer, who died of "multiple traumatic injuries to the head, neck and chest", had been visiting the event at Harlow Town Park with her father Lee and other relatives.